drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 }
 ```

 6. All the variables except for `project_id` and `region` have defaults.
-You will use the `terraform.tfvars` file to set those variable values.
+You use the `terraform.tfvars` file to set those variable values.
 Open that file and add the following.

 ```
 project_id = "YOUR-PROJECT-ID-HERE"
 region = "us-central1"
 ```

-__Note:__ You need to enter your Google Cloud Project ID where indicated.
+__Note:__ You must enter your Google Cloud Project ID where indicated.
 You can find your Project ID in the Console by navigating to the __Cloud overview__ page.

 7. Let's see if it works.
 Click the __Open Terminal__ button.
-At the command prompt enter the following.
+At the command prompt, enter the following.

 ```
 terraform init
 ```

-8. Assuming there were no errors with the previous command, enter the following, and analyze the output.
-It should say that 2 resources will be added.
+8. Assuming there were no errors with the previous command, enter the following and analyze the output.
+It should say that two resources will be added.

 ```
 terraform plan
 ```

-9. Lasty, enter the following command to create the Spanner Instance and Pets database.
-You will need to type `yes` when prompted.
+9. Lasty, enter the following command to create the Spanner instance and Pets database.
+You must type `yes` when prompted.

 ```
 terraform apply